Serverless monitoring: Expert tips & tools to overcome cold starts, debug distributed errors & control costs.

 • Natural language interfaces for monitoring exploration

-FinOps integration
+2. FinOps integration (High impact)

 • Real-time cost optimization recommendations